landelare/ue5coro/Docs/Aggregate.md

 These awaiters allow you to combine multiple awaitables or TCoroutines into one operation.

+They support expedited cancellation.

 The return values of the functions are copyable and allow one concurrent co_await.
 Once the first await completes, further awaits return the same value (except for WhenAll, which is `void`) synchronously on the calling thread.

-A coroutine awaiting WhenAny, WhenAll, and Race will resume on a thread corresponding to one of the parameters passed in.
+A coroutine awaiting WhenAny, WhenAll, and Race will resume on a thread corresponding to one of the parameters passed in, or on the thread that canceled the coroutine.
-For instance, if all parameters would resume on the game thread when awaited directly, their aggregate is guaranteed to resume on the game thread, but if one of them would resume on another thread, then the aggregate will resume on either the game thread, or that other thread.
+For instance, if all parameters would resume on the game thread when awaited directly, and the coroutine is never canceled, or only canceled from the game thread (a common case), their aggregate is guaranteed to resume on the game thread, but if one of them would resume on another thread, or the coroutine might be canceled from another thread, then it will resume on either the game thread, or that other thread.

 The Latent versions of WhenAny and WhenAll always resume on the game thread.